 Introduction to Cricket

 Sports not only gives physical or moral strength to a personality but spreads the message of goodwill and friendship.
 Cricket, it is said, is a synonym for gentlemanliness which means discipline, fair play, modest and high standard of morality.
-In our country, BCCI exercises sufficient control on all aspects of Cricket.Appellant
+In our country, BCCI exercises sufficient control.Appellant

 Appellant participated in an IPL match held at Mohali, Punjab on 09.05.2013.
 Appellant represented Rajasthan Royals against Kings XI Punjab.
 Appellant was arrested on allegation of spot fixing on 16.05.2013.
 Regarding ‘tucking of towel’, Appellant’s answer is that he is superstitious.Disciplinary Committee of BCCI

 Disciplinary Inquiry conducted by Disciplinary Committee of BCCI is akin to Disciplinary Inquiry against Public Servants except few distinctions.

 Chief Justice of India, Hon’ble Justice A.N.
 Ray, State of Andra Pradesh v.
 Chitra Venkata Rao, (1975) 2 SCC 557: